storyful/multisearch/README.md

 We welcome your improvements.
 Fork the repo on Github and send a pull request with your changes.

-1. Either supply a Heap key in tracking.js or remove tracking.js requirement browser_action.html.
+1. Either supply a Google Analytics key in tracking.js or remove tracking.js requirement browser_action.html.

 ## Features & Issues